Warehouse District, Cleveland

 The Warehouse District is a nationally recognized historic district located in downtown Cleveland, Ohio.
 It is roughly bound by Front Avenue, Superior Avenue, West 3rd Street, and West 10th Street.

 On September 30, 1982, it was added to the National Register of Historic Places as the Cleveland Warehouse District.
 On February 21, 2007, its boundary was increased to include 1384 to 1410 West 10th Street.

 History

 In the first half of the 19th century, this neighborhood was part of Cleveland's original residential area.
 Later in the century, it became the center of Cleveland's wholesale commercial area, and was occupied by warehousing and distribution terminals for more than 100 years.
 But after warehouse traffic moved elsewhere, it fell into serious disrepair with empty, run-down warehouses.
-The area is historically anchored by major skyscrapers that echo Cleveland's industrial past, most notably the Rockefeller Building (Cleveland).
+The area is historically anchored by major skyscrapers that echo Cleveland's industrial past, most notably the Rockefeller Building.

 In the late 1970s, the Warehouse District underwent major renovation and revitalizing, with the buildings being repurposed as bars, restaurants, shops, nightclubs, and apartments for people seeking to live downtown, and eventually became a nightlife hotspot for 20-somethings and urban professionals, following a pattern pioneered in Cleveland by the Flats entertainment district, which it ultimately supplanted as the city's premier weekend place-to-be.